 - The University of Texas MD Anderson Cancer Center

-The 2010 TNM staging system and other prognostic factors for cutaneous melanoma are discussed here.
-The approach to staging is reviewed separately.
+The seventh edition AJCC melanoma staging system is presented here, along with key changes that will go into effect in the eighth edition AJCC melanoma staging system.
+Other significant prognostic factors for cutaneous melanoma are also presented here.
+The clinical approach to staging a newly diagnosed patient is reviewed separately.
 (See "Staging work-up and surveillance after treatment of melanoma".)

 - Balch CM, Gershenwald JE, Soong SJ, et al. Final version of 2009 AJCC melanoma staging and classification.
 J Clin Oncol 2009; 27:6199.